status-im/hardwallet-firmware/PROTOCOL.md

 ## Application protocol

 The client communicates with the device through a command interface.
 The client is always the initiator and the application always responds to commands.
-If no response comes within 15 seconds the request has to be considered as timed out.
+The protocol has no timeouts, so the client application must always provide a way for the user to cancel the operation (i.e. stop waiting for a response).
+The reason for this is that some operation require user input, which can take an indefinite amount of time.
+A possible solution would be to send heartbeat packets to confirm that the server is still processing the request, however since client and server are by design a few centimeters away from each other and both are in the field of view of the user, it is simpler and more energy-efficient to let the user assess visually if the operation is taking a disproportionate amount of time (especially since no operation will take more than a few seconds, excluding the time for user input) and hit the cancel button.

+The maximum APDU size is 4kb.

 ### Commands